ruslashev/cube1/README.md

 ## The changes

 First of all, I removed the editing.
 IMO there's no place for it, perhaps there can be a standalone version separate from the game.
-Anyway, the editing itself is inferior to the Cube 2's in-game editor.
+Furthermore, the editing here is inferior to the Cube 2's in-game editor.